Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Basic reproduction number and stability of the disease-free steady states

 The following assumptions from \cite{WZ} are easily verified for our system. \begin{itemize} \item [(A1)] For $i = 1,2$, functions $\F_i (x, u), \V_i^+(x, u)$, $\V_i^-(x, u)$ are nonnegative, continuous and continuously differential with respect to $u$. \item [(A2)] If $u_i =0$, then $\V_i^- =0$, for $i=1,\ldots,6$.
 In particular, if $u\in U_s$, then $\V_i^- =0$ for $i=1,2$. \item [(A3)] $\F_i =0$ for $i>2$. \item [(A4)] If $u \in U_s$ (so that $u_1=u_2=0$), then $\F_i =\V_i^+ =0$ for $i=1,2$. \end{itemize}

 Along with these four general properties regarding the system, one must consider two more properties regarding linearization about the specific steady state one wishes to analyze.
-Specifically, suppose that $\tilde u(x)$ is a steady state solution of \eqref{eq:newVersionSIR}; that is, Again, following the notation of \cite{WZ}, if we linearize \eqref{eq:newVersionSIR} around the steady state $\tilde u(x)$, we arrive at a system like where $\tilde F$ and $\tilde V$ are $2\times 2$ matrices corresponding to transfer in and out of the infected compartments respectively, $\tilde M$ are $4\times 4$ matrices corresponding movement within non-infected compartments, and $\tilde J(x)$ is a $4 \times 2$ matrix corresponding to transfer from non-infected to the infected compartments.
-The matrix $\tilde J(x)$ turns out to be less important for the analysis since its effects are also captured by $\tilde F(x)$.
-Specifically, and With all this, the final two assumptions are \begin{itemize} \item[(A5)] $\tilde M(x)$ is cooperative, and all eigenvalues of $\tilde M(x)$ have negative real part, \item[(A6)] $-\tilde V(x)$ is cooperative, and all eigenvalues of $-\tilde V(x)$ have negative real part. \end{itemize} Recall, a matrix is called \textit{cooperative} if all off-diagonal elements are nonnegative.
+Specifically, suppose that $\tilde u(x)$ is a disease-free steady state solution of \eqref{eq:newVersionSIR}; that is, \WW{Now, once again following the notation of \cite{WZ}, we linearize \eqref{eq:newVersionSIR} around the disease-free steady state $\tilde u(x)$.
+Due to assumptions (A2)-(A4), since $\tilde u$ takes values in $U_s$, we have { } Thus we arrive at the linearized system Here $\tilde F$ and $\tilde V$ are $2\times 2$ matrices corresponding to transfer in and out of the infected compartments respectively, $\tilde M$ is a $4\times 4$ matrix corresponding to movement within non-infected compartments, and $\tilde J(x)$ is a $4 \times 2$ matrix corresponding to transfer from non-infected to the infected compartments.
+The matrix $\tilde J(x)$ turns out to be less important for the analysis since its effects are also captured by $\tilde F(x)$.} Specifically, and With all this, the final two assumptions are \begin{itemize} \item[(A5)] $\tilde M(x)$ is cooperative, and all eigenvalues of $\tilde M(x)$ have negative real part, \item[(A6)] $-\tilde V(x)$ is cooperative, and all eigenvalues of $-\tilde V(x)$ have negative real part. \end{itemize} Recall, a matrix is called \textit{cooperative} if all off-diagonal elements are nonnegative.

 Assuming we can verify that disease-free steady states for our system verify these properties, we can invoke \cite[Theorem 3.1]{WZ} to prove local asymptotic stability under the further condition that the basic reproductive number $\mathcal R_0$ corresponding to the steady state (which we will define in the ensuing subsections) is sufficiently small.
 With this, we move on to consider disease-free steady states for our system.
 The local stability analysis fits in to the general framework presented above.
 However, the global stability analysis is quite delicate, relying nontrivially on different parameter values.